 (MAP) Built in the 16th century, the Sponza Palace is a must-see on Dubrovnik Self Guided Walking Tours.

-It was the center of commercial trade and business in the city.
-An inscription in the courtyard loosely translates to: Our weights do not allow for cheating.
+An inscription along an arch of the inner courtyard loosely translates to: Our weights do not allow for cheating.
 When I measure the weight of goods, God measures me.

 #10 Dubrovnik Bell Tower